 Although a cancer diagnosis is often devastating to receive, advancements in medicine and medical technology have helped to increase cancer survival rates.
-Even if a procedure was not the effective skin cancer treatment you had hoped for, there are alternatives that can still be used.
+Even if a procedure in Arizona was not the effective skin cancer treatment you had hoped for, there are alternatives that can still be used.
 Cryotherapy is one such alternative, although it is best used for early forms of skin cancer that hasn’t metastasized (spread to other areas of your body).

 What Is Cryotherapy?

 Cryotherapy uses extreme cold to freeze and then destroy cancer cells and other diseased tissue.
 Cryosurgery is a surgical type of cryotherapy, and it’s an effective, minimally invasive way to treat dermatological lesions or tumors, such as actinic keratosis, seborrheic keratosis, warts, and superficial basal or squamous cell carcinoma.
 It’s also used to treat tumors found within your body, such as prostate cancer.